 NFTs have already revolutionized the art world and are expanding to other industries.

-Starbucks announced their Web3 Odyssey program, which will incorporate blockchain and NFTs into their loyalty program.
+Starbucks run a Web3 Odyssey program, which will incorporate blockchain and NFTs into their loyalty program.

 Salesforce is creating a suite of Web3 products, including tools for creating and managing NFTs.